 Identity Restoration & Insurance Coverage

-LifeLock offers $25,000 in compensation if you have lost or stolen funds and $1 million in restoration funds to pay attorneys and experts with their Basic plan.
-Signing up for their Advantage plan will get $100,000 in compensation and $1 million for restoration.
-The Ultimate plan allows for $1 million in compensation and an additional $1 million for restoration fees.
+LifeLock offers $25,000 in compensation**** if you have lost or stolen funds and $1 million in restoration funds**** to pay attorneys and experts with their Standard plan.
+Signing up for their Norton 360 with LifeLock Advantage plan will get $100,000 in compensation**** and $1 million for restoration****.
+The Norton 360 with LifeLock Ultimate Plus plan allows for $1 million in compensation**** and an additional $1 million for restoration fees****.

 Pricing & Plans

-LifeLock's Basic plan starts at $9.99 a month and increases to $14.99 after the first year if you choose to include the Norton Security Online protection.
-The Advantage plan starts at $19.99 a month and increases to $24.99 after the first year if Norton is included.
-With the Ultimate plan, the prices start at $29.99 a month and increase to $34.99 a month at the beginning of the second year if Norton is added to the package.
-You can also include the Senior package for $19.99 a month or the Junior package for $5.99 a month per child.
+LifeLock's Standard plan starts at $9.99 a month and increases to $11.99 after the first year.
+The Norton 360 with LifeLock Advantage plan starts at $19.99 a month and increases to $24.99 after the first year.
+With the Norton 360 with LifeLock Ultimate Plus plan, the prices start at $29.99 a month and increase to $34.99 a month at the beginning of the second year.

 Equifax has three main plans that include the ID Patrol for $16.95 a month, the Premier for $19.95 a month, and the Family Plan for $29.95 a month.